nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 Most of the times, you don't need to use or worry about these trail markers.
 They are included in this repository as GPX waypoints for completeness.

-If you are familiar with MGRS or wearing a Garmin watch with MGRS, when you come across a trail marker, you will notice that the Grid Reference notation (on the trail marker) is a truncated MGRS notation with 100 m resolution, and the grid zone designator `GZD` is omitted.
+If you are familiar with MGRS or wearing a Garmin watch with MGRS, when you come across a trail marker, you will notice that the Grid Reference notation (on the trail marker) is a truncated MGRS (100 m resolution), and the grid zone designator `GZD` is omitted.

 That would make sense if all the (hiking) activities are within the same GZD, but they are not and here are the issues: